 Granieanie from Idaho

 I have been using Dove soap since I was a teenager.
 It is the only type of cleanser that I have been able to use that didn't make my sensitive skin break out.
-It has been 32 years and I am still using it; the good thing is that I can buy it at the Family Dollar store!

 I have always used olive oil on my skin with a few drops of lavender in it.
 I love it and would never use anythng else:) Cheap and works wonderfully also.